neha074/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 To write a program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.

 # Equipments Required:
-Hardware – PCs
+Hardware –

-Anaconda – Python 3.7 Installation / Moodle-Code Runner\
+Anaconda – Python 3.7 Installation / Moodle-Code Runner

 # Algorithm
 1.Import pandas as pd and import the required dataset.